josemanuque/Tetris/README.md

 - Load/Save State.
 - Leaderboard with Top 10 players.

-Made by José Manuel Quesada in collaboration with Christopher Jiménez
+Made by José Manuel Quesada with the collaboration of Christopher Jiménez